danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

  - producing text and metadata logs
  - having the same columns

 At first it's easy to add them by copy-pasting existing code.
 But what if there are dozens of such assets?
-How do we keep our code maintainable and DRY?
+How do we keep our code maintainable and DRY (Don't Repeat Yourself)?
 Asset Factories to the rescue!

 ## Asset Factories

 The Asset Factory is a design pattern which can be used to generate multiple similar assets definitions.
 The idea is to define a function which produces assets based on some (varying) input parameters.
 This factory encapsulates the common logic for creating the assets, while allowing the specific details to be customized for each asset.
+Asset factories offer a systematic approach to generate these assets dynamically, reducing redundancy and enhancing code maintainability.

 Let's say, we have a machine learning model which predicts client churn probability for the next month.
 We would like to maintain tables for groups of users which are likely to churn with different thresholds.